metwork-framework/mfbase/doc/mfbase_pgsql_conf.md

 ## PostgreSQL configuration files

-By default, the PostgreSQL configuration files is stored in the `/home/mfbase/var/pgsql` directory.
+By default, the PostgreSQL configuration files are stored in the `/home/mfbase/var/pgsql` directory.

 You may change this location in the `[postgresql]` section of the`/home/mfbase/config/config.ini` file:
 ```cfg